Linger06/Linger/src/Linger.HttpClient.Contracts/README.md

 - [Performance Tips & Best Practices](#performance-tips--best-practices)

 ## Introduction

-Linger.HttpClient.Contracts is a .NET library that provides contract interfaces and base implementations for HTTP client operations.
-It serves as the foundation for HTTP client implementations in the Linger framework.
+Linger.HttpClient.Contracts defines standard interfaces and contracts for HTTP client operations and serves as the foundation for Linger HTTP client implementations.
+By using unified contracts, you can easily switch between different HTTP client implementations without modifying your business code.

 ## Features
 - Strongly typed HTTP client interfaces